plan is run, the directory and Terraform workspace are Locked until the pull request is merged or closed, or the plan is manually deleted.

 request was merged, you would need to create a new pull request to fix it.

-With locking + applying on the branch, you effectively mimic merging to master
+With locking + applying on the branch, you effectively mimic merging to main

 but with the added ability to re-plan/apply multiple times if things don't work.